 There are a few different factors that can influence retaining wall cost:

-1. Material.
-Common retaining wall materials include concrete blocks, natural stone, and timber.
-Each has its price range, with natural stone typically being the most expensive and timber the least.
+- Material.
+Common retaining wall materials include segmental block (engineered, interlocking concrete units), natural stone, and timber.
+Each has its own price range, with natural stone typically being the most expensive and timber the least.

 Average Retaining Wall Cost Estimates

-Please note: These are ballpark figures—the actual cost will vary based on your yard and the specifics of your project.
-A garden retaining wall is an investment in the form and function of your landscape.
+Please note: These are ballpark figures, your actual cost depends on your yard, the wall’s height, drainage requirements, and site access.
+Taller walls (generally over 4 feet) often need engineering, permits, and deeper footings, all of which raise the per-square-foot cost.
+A retaining wall is an investment in the form and function of your landscape.

 So, When is a Retaining Wall Worth the Investment?